CoRRECT: A Deep Unfolding Framework for Motion-Corrected Quantitative R2* Mapping

 \subsubsection{Baseline Methods for $R_2^\ast$ Estimation}

 We applied the DL-based $R_2^\ast$ estimation method LEARN-BIO~\cite{Xu.etal2022} to the reconstructed mGRE images from baseline methods to compute the corresponding $R_2^\ast$ maps as comparisons to the ones from our end-to-end training.
-LEARN-BIO has the same architecture as $\Esf_\varphibm$ of CoRRECT, except that it is not jointly trained with $\Rsf_\thetabm$.
+LEARN-BIO used the same architecture as $\Esf_\varphibm$ of CoRRECT, except that it was not jointly trained with $\Rsf_\thetabm$.
 We trained two LEARN-BIO networks, namely LEARN-BIO (clean) and LEARN-BIO (motion).
-LEARN-BIO (clean) is trained on motion artifact-free mGRE images and applied to ground-truth mGRE images to get ground-truth $R_2^\ast$ reference images for quantitative evaluation.
-LEARN-BIO (motion) is trained on motion-corrupted mGRE images (generated with the same motion simulation configuration introduced in Sec.~\ref{sec:data_simu}) to compute motion-corrected $R_2^\ast$ maps.
+LEARN-BIO (clean) was trained on motion artifact-free mGRE images and applied to ground-truth mGRE images to get ground-truth $R_2^\ast$ reference images for quantitative evaluation.
+LEARN-BIO (motion) was trained on motion-corrupted mGRE images (generated with the same motion simulation configuration introduced in Sec.~\ref{sec:data_simu}) to compute motion-corrected $R_2^\ast$ maps.
 We applied this network to all reconstruction methods to see their ability to produce $R_2^\ast$ maps.
 As an additional reference, we used the traditional voxel-wise NLLS approach to estimate $R_2^\ast$ maps from subsampled, noisy, and motion-corrupted mGRE images reconstructed using zero-filling (ZF), denoted as \textit{ZF+NLLS}.
-As described in Sec.~\ref{sec:biophysicalmodel}, NLLS is a standard iterative fitting method for computing $R_2^\ast$ based on Eq.~\eqref{Eq:Model}, where in each iteration, the regression is conducted by combining the data from different echo times $t$ with their $F(t)$ values voxel by voxel.
-Prior to the NLLS fitting, a brain extraction tool, implemented in the Functional Magnetic Resonance Imaging of the Brain Library (FMRIB), is used to generate REMs to mask out both skull and background voxels in all mGRE data~\cite{Jenkinson.etal2005}, where the signal model defined in Eq.~\eqref{Eq:Model} doesn't apply.
-NLLS is run over only the set of unmasked voxels.
-We use the same REMs in the loss function Eq.~\eqref{eq:loss-est} for training $R_2^\ast$ estimation module as well as in the baseline LEARN-BIO method.
+As described in Sec.~\ref{sec:biophysicalmodel}, NLLS is a standard iterative fitting method for computing $R_2^\ast$ based on Eq.~\eqref{Eq:Model}, where in each iteration, the regression is conducted by combining the data from different echo times $t$ with their $F(t)$ values voxel by voxel. \sub{Prior to the NLLS fitting, a brain extraction tool, implemented in the Functional Magnetic Resonance Imaging of the Brain Library (FMRIB), was used to generate REMs to mask out both skull and background voxels in all mGRE data~\cite{Jenkinson.etal2005}, where the signal model defined in Eq.~\eqref{Eq:Model} does not apply.} NLLS was run over only the set of unmasked voxels.
+We used the same REMs in the loss function Eq.~\eqref{eq:loss-est} for training $R_2^\ast$ estimation module as well as in the baseline LEARN-BIO method.
 All the results of $R_2^\ast$ presented in this paper were also masked before visualization.